Sir Henry Slingsby, 1st Baronet

 Sir Henry Slingsby of Scriven, 1st Baronet, 14 January 1602 – 8 June 1658, was an English landowner, politician and soldier who sat in the House of Commons at various times between 1625 and 1642.
-He supported the Royalist cause during the Wars of the Three Kingdoms, and was executed in 1658 for his part in a conspiracy to restore Charles II.
+A Royalist during the Wars of the Three Kingdoms, he was executed in 1658 for his part in a conspiracy to restore Charles II.

-His ‘Memoirs’, covering the years 1638 to 1648, were first published in 1806 and are a valuable first-hand source for the civil war period in northern England.
+First published in 1806, his ‘Memoirs’ for the years 1638 to 1648 are a valuable first-hand source for the First English Civil War in northern England.

 Personal details

 Henry Slingsby was the second son of Sir Henry Slingsby (1560–1634), and Frances Vavasour; he became the heir in 1617 when his elder brother William was killed in Florence.
 He also had a younger brother Thomas, who died in France, and six sisters, Elizabeth, Mary (who married Sir Walter Bethell), Catherine (who married Sir John Fenwick, 1st Baronet), Alice, Frances and Eleanor (who married Sir Arthur Ingram the younger, eldest son and heir of Sir Arthur Ingram).